 I don’t know about you but jet lag is the worst thing about traveling for me.
 The older I get the longer it lasts.
 When I was a kid, sure, my sleep would be affected for a day or two and after that I’d be back to normal.
 My young son is that way as well.
 One day is all he needs to recover.
 And my husband does not struggle with jet lag as much as I have been, especially in the last few years.

 We travel a lot and sometimes I travel on my own.
-Jet lag is a huge nuisance, especially when I travel for work.
+Jet lag has been a huge nuisance for me, especially when I travel for work.
 Being jet lagged is not something I want when attending a conference or meeting with clients.
 But also when traveling for fun, who wants to walk around like a zombie and be grumpy when you are supposed to be enjoying your amazing holiday?